judeonuh/judeonuh/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Judeonuh&label=Profile%20views&color=0e75b6&style=flat" alt="JudeOnuh views" /> </p>

 ## 📝 About Me ✨
-A passionate and aspiring data analyst with a solid foundation in Python programming.
-My passion lies in transforming raw data into insightful, actionable intelligence that drives innovation in the healthcare and financial sector.
-With skills in data manipulation, visualization, and statistical analysis, I aim to uncover hidden patterns and trends that can inform strategic decisions.

-I've tackled projects ranging from sales data analysis to customer segmentation, creating solutions that enhance efficiency and growth.
-My goal is to leverage my analytical expertise and programming skills to develop groundbreaking programs that harness the full potential of data.
-Let's connect and explore how we can turn data into impactful solutions together!
+Passionate about transforming complex datasets into actionable insights 📈 that drive decisions, strategies, and innovations in the healthcare and financial sector.
+My experience, which spans across healthcare, education, logistics and e-commerce, allows me to bring a versatile and adaptive approach to problem-solving.
+My proficiency in data cleaning, analysis, visualisation, and predictive modelling is complemented by my ability to communicate findings clearly to both technical and non-technical stakeholders.

-Furthermore, as a trained researcher, peer-educator and customer service professional, I am critical, analytical and possess exceptional communication and problem-solving skills for resolving client issues. ✨
+Furthermore, as a trained researcher, peer-educator and customer service professional, I am critical, analytical and possess exceptional communication and problem-solving skills for resolving client issues.

+Outside work, I love to enjoy good jazz music 🎷 and stay abreast with recent advancements in data science and analytics. ✨

 ## 🖥️ Work Experience
-### Software Engineering Intern | HyperionDev Bootcamp |   Dec, 2023 - Mar, 2024
-* Write clean, maintainable and efficient codes in Python, maintaining comprehensive documentation for codes and software architecture.
-* Use version control systems  (e.g. Git) to manage/ track changes in code.
-* Debug and troubleshoot issues, and perform code reviews.
-* Identify and implement opportunities for code optimization and performance improvement, ensuring efficient use of system resources.

-## 📝 Education
-* Data Science bootcamp         | Lux Tech Academy & DSE Africa      | July 2024 - Till Date
+### Data Science Trainee | CHM Tech Bootcamp |   July, 2024 - Current
+* Automated data cleaning using Python, reducing time spent on manual data processing by 30%, allowing the team to focus on insights and decision-making.
+* Created advanced financial models in Excel, automating data entry and visualisation, which enhanced workflow efficiency by 25% and reduced manual errors in financial reporting.
+* Created interactive dashboards that provided real-time performance insights, allowing managers to track key metrics at a glance, leading to faster response times to market changes by 10%.

+## 📚 Education
 * Data Science bootcamp         | CoHarvesters, UK                   | July 2024 - Till Date
 * Software Engineering bootcamp | HyperionDev & CoGrammar            | Dec 2023 - March 2024